ifm/o2x5xx-python/README.md

 # Usage

-The library currently provides four clients.
+The library currently provides clients for the PCIC and RPC interface.
 You can decide which class with associated functionality is best suited for your intended application.
 The device clients V1 and V2 differ only in the architecture and not in the scope of functions.
-For the first use we recommend you to use the **Device client V2**, which includes the full range of functions.
+We recommend using the **Device client V2**, which includes the full range of functions.

+# Classes and Methods Description

 ### PCIC client

-- Create it with `device_pcic = O2x5xxPCICDevice(address="192.168.0.69", port=50010)`
+- Create it with following example:

+`device_pcic = O2x5xxPCICDevice(address="192.168.0.69", port=50010)`
   providing the device's address and PCIC port.

 ### RPC client